 Built to Last Professional Development Mentorship Program

-Built to Last offers 10 SOH BUILD alumni, in their second year of tertiary study or above, the chance to be mentored by a diverse group of young professionals, including Sydney Opera House’s MADE alumni and industry leaders.
+Built to Last offers 10 Sydney Opera House (SOH) BUILD alumni the chance to be mentored by a diverse group of young professionals, including MADE alumni and industry leaders.
 This hands-on, immersive program is designed to fast-track professional growth while building lasting industry connections.

 The Built to Last program continues the professional and personal development for built environment university students that they commenced through participation in the SOH BUILD program, by creating broader access to the local built environment industry.